Template Options

 <ProjectReference Include="../libs/Momentum/src/Momentum.ServiceDefaults/Momentum.ServiceDefaults.csproj" />

-<ProjectReference Include="../libs/Momentum/src/Momentum.Extensions/Momentum.Extensions.csproj" />
+<ProjectReference Include="../libs/Momentum/src/Momentum.Extensions/Momentum.Extensions.csproj" />Benefits:

 - Source-level debugging